HoustonRuby/rails_girls/04_adding_images/04_review_what_did_we_do.md

 > * `image_tag`

-Now that we've got the base app working, what other things can we add?
+Now we have the base app working.
+Congratulations!
+Next let's think about what other things we can do with our new app.